-Lucy Li teaches Chinese language at the Confucius Institute.
-She holds a master of Teaching Chinese to Speakers of Other Languages from Central China Normal University.
-She also has two bachelor’s degrees in Primary Education and Business Administration.
+Jin Wang (Jinyun Wang) teaches Chinese language at the Confucius Institute.
+She holds a Master of Teaching Chinese to Speakers of Other Languages from Central China Normal University and a Bachelor's degree in Chinese Language and Literature from Jiangxi Science and Technology Normal University.

-Cherry teaches Chinese language at the Confucius Institute.
-She has a bachelor's degree in Teaching Chinese as a Foreign Language from Guilin University of Electronic and Technology and a master's degree in Teaching Chinese as a Foreign Language from Central China Normal University, both in Teaching Chinese to Speakers of Other Languages.
+Vicky Shi (Wanqi Shi) teaches Chinese language at the Confucius Institute.
+She has a Bachelor’s degree from Hainan University and a Master’s degree from Central China Normal University, both in Teaching Chinese to Speakers of Other Languages.

 Vicky has worked as a part-time Chinese teacher at Central China Normal University.
 She loves communicating with people from different countries.
 Vicky enjoys singing and playing instruments such as bamboo flute.